Jaws (film): Tributes

 Richard Dreyfuss made a cameo appearance in the 2010 film Piranha 3D, a loose remake of the 1978 original.
 Dreyfuss plays Matt Boyd, a fisherman who is the first victim of the title creatures.
 Dreyfuss later stated that his character was a parody and a near-reincarnation of Matt Hooper, his character in Jaws.
-During his appearance, Dreyfuss's character listens to the song "Show Me the Way to Go Home" on the radio, which Hooper, Quint and Brody sing together aboard the Orca.

 Primary filming location Martha's Vineyard celebrated the film's 30th anniversary in 2005 with a "JawsFest" festival, which had a second edition in 2012.

 An independent group of fans produced the feature-length documentary The Shark Is Still Working, featuring interviews with the film's cast and crew.
 Narrated by Roy Scheider and dedicated to Peter Benchley, who died in 2006, it debuted at the 2009 Los Angeles United Film Festival.

 A few months after the film's release in 1975, musician Dickie Goodman released "Mr. Jaws", a novelty song that parodied Jaws by featuring mock interviews with the film's characters, including the shark, the titular "Mr. Jaws".
 The break-in record was a minor hit that autumn, peaking at #4 on the Billboard Hot 100 in October 1975.
 In 2013, Lemon Demon, the musical project of artist Neil Cicierega, released the song "Jaws", which humorously retells the events of the film with increasing exaggerations.
 "Jaws" was the final single for Lemon Demon's 2014 extended play Nature Tapes, which compiled several previously released songs.

 Robert Shaw's son, Ian Shaw, co-wrote and starred as his father in the play The Shark Is Broken about the making of Jaws, which premiered at the Edinburgh Fringe in 2019 and transferred to the West End in October 2021.

 The musical Bruce, based on Carl Gottlieb's book The Jaws Log, had its world premiere at the Seattle Rep theatre from May 27 to July 3, 2022.
 The musical covers the difficulties Spielberg encountered making the movie, including the ongoing issues with the titular mechanical shark.

 On November 20, 2020, a replica of Bruce the mechanical shark was lifted into place at the Academy Museum of Motion Pictures.
 The replica, which had been created from the film mold after the original three sharks were destroyed, was on display for 15 years at Universal Studios Hollywood before spending 25 years in a Sun Valley junkyard, until the owner donated the shark to the museum in 2016.

 In July 2025, San Diego Comic-Con hosted a panel celebrating the 50th anniversary of the film's release with panelists Chris Gore, Fangoria critic Steph Cannon, Pat Jankiewicz, Jaws memorabilia collector Chris Kiszka, and moderator Mark Atkinson.